KasperskyLab/Kaspresso/README.md

 A developer can use all of this through [Device class](/wiki/05_Device.md).

-#### Feature's screenshoting
+#### Feature's screenshotting

 If you develop an application that is available across the world then you have to support a lot of localizations.
 Translation of a word or a phrase is not a big challenge.
-But, the most important task is to translate in according to context of a specific screen and language culture.
-That's why a translator must have not only the set of new words/phrases but, also, a set of screens where these words/phrases are using. <br>
+But, the most important task is to translate according to context of a specific screen and language culture.
+That's why a translator must not only have the set of new words/phrases but, also, a set of screens where these words/phrases are used. <br>
-Kaspresso offers a possibility to make screenshots fastly and automatically. <br>
+Kaspresso offers a possibility to make screenshots fast and automatically. <br>
-Also, we prepared a [comprehensive manual and an example](/wiki/07_DocLoc.md) how to make screenshots even for legacy screens almost immediately. <br>
+Also, we prepared a [comprehensive manual and an example](/wiki/07_DocLoc.md) of how to make screenshots even for legacy screens almost immediately. <br>
 The spoiler: you don't have to refactor or to mock all of this =)

 #### Configurability